josev2046/Vimeo-Bulk-Chapter-Creation-from-CSV/README.md

 # Vimeo Bulk Chapter Creation from CSV

-This project provides a Python script to automate the process of adding chapters to Vimeo videos in bulk, using data from a CSV file.
+This prototype provides a Python script to automate the process of adding chapters to Vimeo videos in bulk, using data from a CSV file.

 ## About